DeepLearnI/demo-project/TUTORIAL.md

     )
 ```

-Change directory out of the project folder
+Run these commands below to change directory out of the
+project folder
 and run the script we just created

 ```bash